Archery Canada Archery Canada

 Target Face

-The Recurve, Barebow and W1 divisions shoot at a 40 cm diameter face, or a 40 cm triple face, whatever the age and gender and do not score with the inner ten ring.
+• The Recurve, barebow and W1 categories shoot at a 40 cm diameter face, a 40 cm vertical or triangular face, whatever the age and gender, and do not

 Warm-Up